ribot/slack-forecast/README.md

 npm install
 ```

-Ensure you create a `.env` file in the route (or set the env vars explicity, you can refer to the `.env-example` file for the required properties.
+Ensure you create a `.env` file in the route (or set the env vars explicity), you can refer to the `.env-example` file for the required properties.

 ## To do